-Surgery: What to Expect – Implanting the Drug Pump
+Surgery: What to Expect – Implanting the Pump System

 Before the surgery, you and your doctor will decide where to position the pump for your comfort.

 On the day of the surgery, you will receive local or general anesthesia.
 Once you are “under” the anesthetic, your surgeon will:

 - Make an incision and form a pocket to hold the pump